Siddharthkathuroju/Social-Media-Blog/README.md

-This is a Social Media Blog website
+This is a Social Media Blog website.
+This is the front end part of a deepfake detecting model.